Kansas State University president starts new coin tradition

 MANHATTAN, Kan.
 (AP) — The president of Kansas State University has started a tradition of giving special coins to members of the school community as a token of appreciation.

-The coin features a purple Powercat and President Richard Myers' name on one side, with the university seal on the other, the Manhattan Mercury reported .
+The Manhattan Mercury reports that the K-State Coin features a purple Powercat and President Richard Myers’ name on one side, with the university seal on the other.

-Myers said the tradition is inspired from his time in the U.S. military, where members received challenge coins from commanding officers as a token of gratitude.
+Myers says the tradition in inspired from his time in the U.S. military.
+He says he liked the idea of military members receiving coins from commanding officers as a token of gratitude.

 The president estimates he’s handed out about 50 coins to faculty, staff and students at the university.